zaynaqasim/RemoteHealthMonitoringSystem/README.md

 Setup Instructions
 Follow these steps to set up and run the Remote Health Monitoring System (RHMS) on your local machine:

-Clone the Repository
+1. Clone the Repository

-bash
 git clone https://github.com/your-username/RemoteHealthMonitoringSystem.git
 cd RemoteHealthMonitoringSystem

-Configure MySQL Database
+2.Configure MySQL Database
 Open MySQL Workbench or your preferred client
 Create a new database:

-sql
 CREATE DATABASE rhms_db;
-Create required tables and insert test data (refer to your database schema if needed)
+Paste the database schema into it

-Create .env File
+3. Create .env File
-Create a file named .env in the root folder and add your configuration:
+Create a file named .env in the root folder with:

 DB_URL=jdbc:mysql://localhost:3306/rhms_db
 DB_USERNAME=root